MezoFoundation/constitution/README.md

 ### MEZOL
 Mezo practices polycentric law.
 Citizens may follow the law of the nation they reside in as long as they follow the laws of Mezo as well.
 In all cases the Mezo Constitution and MEZOL supersede all other systems of law.

 Laws cannot be added or removed to MEZOL if they contradict the Mezo Constitution.
-If the rules in the Mezo Constitution and MEZOL give conflicting results, the rule listed in the Mezo Constitution prevails.
+If the rules in the Mezo Constitution and MEZOL give conflicting results, the rules listed in the Mezo Constitution prevails.

 [HOW TO ADD AND REMOVE LAWS]
 [Replace word Polycentric, with more common words]

 ### Judicial sector
 Any citizen or entity can present a case to the Judicial sector.

-A Judicial sector verdict may only be put into effect on a case in which a party is explicitly physically or financially involved by the actions of another party.
-The only exception to this rule, is that a member of the Military sector may present a case to the Judicial sector and allow for a Judicial sector verdict to be put into effect on a case, whether or not the military sector member is explicitly, physically, or, financially involved by the actions of another party.

 Judicial sector verdicts are based on the Mezo Constitution and MEZOL.